Deans Court Accommodation Guide

 Very occasionally students are unhappy with their accommodation or the services they are receiving.
 A2Dominion has a complaints procedure which details how you can submit a complaint to them.
-You can also contact the University to ask us to follow up on a complaint.
+They will do all they can to resolve your complaint.

 Unresolved complaints may be directed to the National Code for Assured Accommodation.

 You will be charged for any cleaning, repairs or replacements needed to A2Dominion property that go beyond normal wear and tear and which arise out of damage or negligence by yourself or your guests.
 This includes damage caused by affixing anything to the walls.
 Where damage occurs in a communal area such as a kitchen it may be charged to all the occupants of a flat, corridor or block.
 You have the right to appeal against any charge to the Partnerships Manager.